-Things to Do Around London Victoria
+Things to do around London Victoria

-Watch smash hit musical Wicked, staged at the Apollo Victoria theatre near London Victoria.
+Watch smash hit musical Wicked London, staged at the Apollo Victoria theatre near London Victoria.
 Indulge in retail therapy: Victoria Place and Cardinal Place shopping centres have a selection of high-street shops as well as bars and restaurants.
 See some of London's most historic buildings: Westminster Abbey, the Houses of Parliament and Buckingham Palace are all a 10 minute walk away.
 View the stunning collection of art at the Queen's Gallery, visit the fascinating Guards Museum or watch living history at the Changing of the Guard ceremony.
 Afterwards, take a stroll through the luscious Royal Parks that adjoin the Palace.